 (a) Purchase Price.
-The U.S. Dollar purchase price per Share shall be determined by the Plan Administrator and shall be at least equal to the lesser of (i) 90% of the fair market value per Share on the date on which the purchase right is granted or (ii) 90% of the fair market value per Share on the date on which the purchase right is granted or (ii) 90% of the fair market value per Share on the date on which the purchase right is granted or (ii) 90% of the fair market value per Share on the date the purchase right is exercised.
+The U.S. Dollar purchase price per Share shall be determined by the Plan Administrator and shall be at least equal to the lesser of (i) 90% of the fair market value per Share on the date on which the purchase right is granted or (ii) 90% of the fair market value per Share on the date the purchase right is exercised.
 For purposes of determining such fair market value (and for all other valuation purposes under the Plan), the fair market value per Share on any relevant date shall be the closing selling price per Share on such date, as officially quoted on the New York Stock Exchange - Composite Transactions or the principal exchange on which the Shares are at the time traded.
-If there are no sales of Shares on such day, then the closing selling price for the Shares on the next preceding day for which there does exist such quotation shall be determined by the Plan Administrator (or its designee) in good faith (which determination shall, to the extent applicable, be made in a manner that complies with Code Section 409A), and such determination shall be conclusive and binding for all purposes.
+If there are no sales of Shares on such day, then the closing selling price for the Shares on the next preceding day for which there does exist such quotation shall be determinative of fair market value.
+In the absence of such markets for the fair market value per Share, the fair market value shall be determined by the Plan Administrator (or its designee) in good faith (which determination shall, to the extent applicable, be made in a manner that complies with Code Section 409A), and such determination shall be conclusive and binding for all purposes.